aws/sagemaker-training-toolkit/ENVIRONMENT_VARIABLES.md

-## IMPORTANT ENVIRONMENT VARIABLES

-These environment variables are those that you're likely to use when writing a user script.
-A full list of environment variables is given below.

-### SM\_MODEL\_DIR
+## SM\_MODEL\_DIR

 ``` shell
 SM_MODEL_DIR=/opt/ml/model
 ```

-When the training job finishes, the container will be **deleted** including its file system with **exception** of the `/opt/ml/model` and `/opt/ml/output` folders.
+When the training job finishes, the container and its file system will be deleted, with the exception of the `/opt/ml/model` and `/opt/ml/output` directories.
 Use `/opt/ml/model` to save the model checkpoints.
 These checkpoints will be uploaded to the default S3 bucket.
-Usage example:

 ``` python
 import os